ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

   - VotingLogic2 : group all actions related to voters
   - Voting2 : inherits logic and storage.
 Allows ownership management of the clones

-- interfaces :
+- Interfaces :

-  - IVoting2 : allows voters interactions at the address of a specific vote
+  - IVoting2 : allows voters interactions at the address of a specific vote (a Voting clone)
   - IVotingAdmin2 : allows admin interactions at the address of a specific vote

+- As explained below :
+  - to manange the vote, now, the admin has only one function 'incrementWorkflowStep()' To move to the next step he need to use this function instead of startProposalRegistration().. tally()..
+  - And the person who will deploy the contracts will be the owner of all the contracts created and therefore the admin.
+So as requested the deployer is the owner and the admin.

 ## **III.
 CHOICES AND EXPLANATION :**